Learning intermolecular forces at liquid-vapor interfaces: Reference Models

 \section{Reference Models}

-In order to understand the fundamental limitations of truncated ANN potentials and how to move beyond them, we study ANN potentials fitted to both a fixed charge forcefield model and an \emph{ab initio} model.
-For the forcefield, we can compute the reference values of quantities precisely in order to validate collective properties of the ANN system.
-Further, for the forcefield the form of the long-range force is known by construction so that we can assess its impact in a controlled manner.
+In order to understand the fundamental limitations of truncated ANN potentials and how to move beyond them, we study ANN potentials for two systems: a fixed charge forcefield model and an \emph{ab initio} model.
+In all subsequent discussion, we will use ``reference model'' to describe the target potential that an ANN is trained to reproduce.
+For the forcefield, we can compute the reference values of ensemble-averaged quantities precisely, in order to validate collective properties of the ANN system.
+Further, in this reference model the form of the long-ranged force is known by construction so that we can assess its impact in a controlled manner.
 We also study an \emph{ab initio} model based on density functional theory, analogous to most of the current efforts at parameterizing ANN potentials.
-In such a setting, the exact model for the long-ranged interactions is not known, allowing us to test the sensitivity to our choice of interaction model.
+In such a setting, the exact form of the long-ranged interactions is not known, allowing us to test the sensitivity to our choice of interaction model.
 We consider a relatively simple heterogeneous environment, a liquid in contact with its vapor using a standard slab geometry, shown in Fig.~\ref{fig:Model_geom}.
-The width of the slab, equal to the length between the two Gibbs dividing surfaces, is defined as $2\ell$ and is used throughout to scale the $z$ axis perpendicular to the interface to compare systems with slightly different densities.
-All ANN calculations are done in LAMMPS.\cite{PLIMPTON19951}
+The width of the slab, equal to the length between the two Gibbs dividing surfaces, is defined as $2\ell$ and is used throughout to scale the $z$ axis perpendicular to the interface.
+This scaling allows us to compare systems with slightly different densities.
+All ANN calculations are done in LAMMPS\cite{PLIMPTON19951} using the DeePMD extension.\cite{Wang2018}